Build data aggregation with StreamX

 Step 5: Update multivalued data

-1. Publish the data/review_1.json and data/review_2.json data to the data channel with the following commands:
+1. Publish the data/review_1.json and data/review_2.json to the data channel with the following commands:

 streamx publish -s 'content.bytes=file://data/review_1.json' data review:1:firstReviewHash